What Is an Author Brand and Why Does It Matter?

 Pick at least one primary and probably two secondary colors.
 These are your brand colors—you’ll use them in your logo and site design.
 Selecting a few colors (they need to complement each other!) will help keep your site and marketing materials consistent.

-When you need to create a new page (say for your latest book release or to promote an upcoming event) you’ll refer to your color guide to know how to style the page.
-The idea is to remove some of the work that goes into the design by setting out specific details ahead of time.
+When you need to create a new page (say, for your latest book release or to promote an upcoming event), you’ll refer to your color guide to learn how to style it.
+The idea is to reduce some of the work that goes into the design by setting out specific details ahead of time.

 Typography

-Fonts, weights, colors; remember that this branding guide is primarily for an online audience too.
+Fonts, weights, colors; remember that this branding guide is primarily for an online audience, too.
 You’ll want web-safe fonts.
 It’s worth selecting a couple of fonts.
 Perhaps the font you’ll use for image copy will differ from your blog posts.

 I like assigning colors to my fonts as well.